 Even without that, however, the Sonos One is a spectacular speaker, and the best smart speaker on the market in 2020.
-In our time spent with it in our home, we were consistently impressed with the sound quality in both standalone and stereo speaker modes and how Alexa has continued to grow.
+In our time spent with it in our home, we were consistently impressed with the sound quality in both standalone and stereo speaker modes and how voice assistant integration has continued to grow.

 The new Sonos S2 app also brings a feature called 'room groups' – this means your wireless speaker system will be able to remember frequently grouped players (like your bedroom speakers and your living room speakers).
 This should allow you to get entire areas of your home – downstairs, for example – playing music much more quickly than before.